Safety and Liveness of Quantitative Properties and Automata: Introduction

-We note that our alternative, simpler characterizations of safety and liveness of quantitative properties extend to co-safety and co-liveness.
-Our results for the specific automata classes are summarized in \cref{tbl:Complexity}.
+We note that our alternative characterizations of safety and liveness of quantitative properties extend to co-safety and co-liveness.
+Our results for the specific automata classes are summarized in \cref{tbl:Complexity} and most are already implemented~\cite{DBLP:conf/isola/ChalupaHMS24,chalupa2025automatinganalysisquantitativeautomata}.
 While we focus on automata that resolve nondeterminism by $\sup$, their duals hold for quantitative co-safety and co-liveness of automata that resolve nondeterminism by $\inf$, as well as for deterministic automata.
 We leave the questions of co-safety and co-liveness for automata that resolve nondeterminism by $\sup$ open.

-\subparagraph*{Related Work.} The notions of safety and liveness for boolean properties were first presented in~\cite{DBLP:journals/tse/Lamport77} and were later formally defined in~\cite{DBLP:journals/ipl/AlpernS85}.
-The projections of safety and liveness onto properties definable by B\"uchi automata were studied in~\cite{DBLP:journals/dc/AlpernS87}.
-For linear temporal logic, safety and liveness were studied in~\cite{DBLP:journals/fac/Sistla94}, where checking whether a given formula is safe was shown to be \PSpaceC.
-The safety-liveness dichotomy also shaped various efforts on verification, such as an efficient model-checking algorithm for safe B\"uchi automata~\cite{DBLP:journals/fmsd/KupfermanV01}.
-A framework for monitorability through the lens of safety and liveness was given in~\cite{DBLP:conf/birthday/PeledH18}, and a monitor model for safety properties beyond $\omega$-regular ones was defined and studied in~\cite{DBLP:conf/lics/FerrereHS18}.